ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 2-May for feature-1 and another feature
+Updated on 1-June for feature-1